Biodiversity changes -

 BIO-C3 core team at the Kick-off meeting, March 2014, Charlottenlund, Denmark.

-Aug 21-27 2016: The 2016 BONUS BIO-C3/INSPIRE/COCOA/BAMBI summer school "Modeling Biodiversity for Sustainable Use of Baltic Sea Living Resources" will take place at the Søminnestationen, Holbæk, Denmark!
-Update on this event coming this fall.
+Aug 22-26 2016: The 2016 BONUS BIO-C3/INSPIRE/COCOA/BAMBI summer school "Modeling Biodiversity for Sustainable Use of Baltic Sea Living Resources" took place at the Søminnestationen, Holbæk, Denmark!
+Read more about this event here!

 June 27-30 2016: The BIO-C3 annual meeting brought together 35 participants from our 13 partner institutes in Tallinn, Estonia!
 On the agenda: special workshops on invasive round goby and zooplankton, scientific highlight updates, break-out groups to collaboratively advance scientific work, and logistical planning for 2016-2017 BIO-C3 activities.